partykit/partykit/apps/blog/src/content/blog/partyserver-class-api.md

 PartyKit servers are convenient, because they're stateful, but you still need to make sure to persist the state for when the party restarts due to inactivity.

-In the above example we read `messages` from storage when we needed them, but it would be much more convenient (and performant) to read the messages from storage just once when the server starts.
+In the last example we read `messages` from storage when we needed them, but it would be much more convenient (and performant) to read the messages from storage just once when the server starts.

 There's now a new lifecycle method `onStart` which fires before first connection or request to the room.
-You can use this to load data from storage and perform other asynchronous initialization, such as retrieving data or configuration from other services or databases.
+You can use it to load data from storage and perform other asynchronous initialization, such as retrieving data or configuration from other services or databases.

 ```ts
   messages: string[] = [];